cerner/beadledom/docs/source/releases/Beadledom40.rst

 Beadledom 4.0
 =============

-To be released...
+Released June 26th, 2020

 New Features
 ------------

-- Updated resteasy to 4.x.
+- Updated RESTEasy to 4.x.

 Migrating from Beadledom 3.0
 ----------------------------